JamesMcKee/predict-mental-illness/README.md

 # Note
 * This comes with absolutely no warranty
 * Free software under MIT license
-* Please contact James McKee for any questions re
+* Please contact James McKee for any questions relating to usage